-This article is intended as overview of debugging techniques and motivation for uniform execution representation and setup to efficiently mix and match the appropriate technique for system level debugging with focus on statically optimizing compiler languages to keep complexity and scope limited.
+This article is intended as overview of software based debugging techniques and motivation for uniform execution representation and setup to efficiently mix and match the appropriate technique for system level debugging with focus on statically optimizing compiler languages to keep complexity and scope limited.
 The reader may notice that there are several documented deficits across platforms and tooling on documentation or functionality, which will be improved.
-The author accepts the irony of such statements by “C having no ABI”/many systems in practice having no ABI, but reality is in this text simplified for brevity and sanity.
+The author accepts the irony of such statements by “C having no ABI”/many systems in practice having no stable or formally specified ABI, but reality is in this text simplified for brevity and sanity.

-Section 1 (theory) feels complete, but are planned to be more dense to become an appropriate definition for bug, debugging and debugging process.
+Section 1 (theory) feels complete aside of simulation and hard-/software replacement techniques and are good first drafts for bug, debugging and debugging process.
 Section 2 (practical) is tailored towards non micro Kernels, which are based on process abstraction, but is currently missing content and scalability numbers for tooling.
-The idea is to provide understanding and numbers to estimate for system design, 1 if formal proof of correctness is feasible and on what parts, 2 problems and methods applicable for dynamic program analysis.
-Followup sections will be on speculative and more advanced ideas, which should be feasible based on numbers.
+The idea is to provide understanding and numbers to estimate for system design, 1 if formal proof of correctness is feasible and on what parts, 2 problems and methods applicable for dynamic system analysis.
+Section 3 (future) will be on speculative and more advanced ideas, which should be feasible based on numbers.
+They are planned to be about how to design systems for rewriting and debugging using formal methods, compilers and code synthesis.

 In more simple terms, debugging is not making bugs or removing them.